DiegoZerm/python-for-hpc-clase/examples/cython/c_interface_shared_object/README.md

 * `hello.pyx` contains the Python interface written in Cython
 * `c_hello.c` contains a hello-world implementation in C, however, in contrast to the previous simple example it is located in a different library (.so, shared object) in the directory `libhello`.
-Use `make` to generate the shared object.
+  Use `make` to generate the shared object in that directory.
-* `setup.py` contains code to compile the extension, demonstrating how to link the shared object in a stable way
+* `setup.py` contains code to compile the extension, demonstrating how to link the shared object in a stable way.

 ## Usage